Choosing Harvest alternative?

 — Doug H. (Source: G2Crowd)

 “Everhour is being used by my department now, but it’s planned to be used across the whole company.
-We were having problems to track the times of every project and Everhour ended up being the best solution to the issue.
+We were having problems tracking the times of every project and Everhour ended up being the best solution to the issue.
 We’re tracking our tasks involved in every project, in every level (software development, meetings, project management, etc.)”

 — Maria Lucia S. (Source: TrustRadius)